frankdean/trip-server/README.md

 `trip-server` application, the `trip-web-client` application, and configuring with the [PostgreSQL][] database server.

-On a Debian 9 (Stretch) system, install the following packages:
+On a Debian 10 (Buster) system, install the following packages:

 		$ sudo apt-get install postgresql postgresql-contrib postgis